-No deficiencies were observed.
+No deficiencies were observed in any of these 3 categories of internal control exceptions.

 Oregon Municipal Audit Law

 The auditor's required letter under Oregon Administrative Rules 162-10-000 Minimum Standards for Audits of Oregon Municipal Corporations, is in the last page of Exhibit A.